bacionejs/battito/README.md

 ---

 Battito, a Sonant-based music tracker.
 At only 2k for the song and player, it is perfect for size-constrained games.
-Unlike other Sonant-based trackers, Battito uses a piano roll, making editing easier.
+Unlike other Sonant-based trackers, Battito uses a piano roll, making editing easier, and live-looping to get immediate feedback.
 It currently works only on the Chrome browser and looks great on a tablet.
 See the 25-second in-app video tutorial.

 ---

 <details><summary>Features</summary>

-- instrument editor
+- instrument/sequence/pattern editors
-- sequence editor
+- waveform/spectrum analyzers
-- pattern editor
+- instrument presets
 - play/stop/loop
 - import/export
-- instrument presets
-- waveform analyzer
-- spectrum analyzer
+- live-looping

 </details><details><summary>Guide</summary>